abinit/abinit/doc/tutorial/compilation.md

 ```

 to build the single thread version.

+!!! tip

     By default, *openblas* activates threads (see [FAQ page](https://github.com/xianyi/OpenBLAS/wiki/Faq#multi-threaded))
     but in our case we prefer to use the sequential version as Abinit is mainly optimized for MPI.
     The `-j2` option tells *make* to use 2 processes to build the code in order to speed up the compilation.
     Adjust this value according to the number of **physical cores** available on your machine.

-At the end of the compilation, you should get the following output:
+At the end of the compilation, you should get the following output (note `Single threaded`):

 ```md
  OpenBLAS build complete.
 (BLAS CBLAS LAPACK LAPACKE)